gech71/saccos/documentation/SystemDesign.md

 ### 3.3.
 Configurable Business Rules

-While many core rules are in the source code for security and stability, the following are designed to be configurable by an administrator through the UI without code changes:
+While many core rules are hardcoded for security and stability, the following are designed to be configurable by an administrator through the UI without code changes:

 - **Loan Types**: All loan parameters (interest rates, amounts, terms, collateral logic) are stored in the `LoanType` model and are fully configurable.
 - **Saving Account Types**: Interest rates and contribution rules (fixed vs. percentage) are configurable.